rickymoorhouse/rickymoorhouse.co.uk/_posts/2016-12-05-pizero-desklight.md

 ---

-When we set up our office earlier in the year I decided on a standing desk which I put together using the Ikea algot system.
+When we set up our office earlier in the year I decided on a standing desk which I put together using the [Ikea Algot system](http://www.ikea.com/gb/en/collections/algot/).
 In order to avoid using up desk space with a light I originally planned on a clip on light but then saw my Pi Zero and Unicorn pHat and thought they could make a good alternative.

 ## Hardware